josmar-crwdstffng/angular/aio/content/guide/architecture-next-steps.md

 *   [Compilation](guide/aot-compiler): Angular provides just-in-time \(JIT\) compilation for the development environment, and ahead-of-time \(AOT\) compilation for the production environment.
 *   [Testing platform](guide/testing): Run unit tests on your application parts as they interact with the Angular framework.
 *   [Deployment](guide/deployment): Learn techniques for deploying your Angular application to a remote server.
-*   [Security guidelines](guide/security): Learn about Angular's built-in protections against common web-application vulnerabilities and attacks such as cross-site scripting attacks.
+*   [Security guidelines](guide/security): Learn about the protections built into Angular against common web-application vulnerabilities and attacks such as cross-site scripting attacks.
-*   [Internationalization][AioGuideI18nOverview]: Make your application available in multiple languages with Angular's internationalization \(i18n\) tools.
+*   [Internationalization][AioGuideI18nOverview]: Make your application available in multiple languages with the internationalization \(i18n\) tools in Angular.
 *   [Accessibility](guide/accessibility): Make your application accessible to all users.

 ## File structure, configuration, and dependencies